wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/encrypting-synapse-passwords.md

 1. Open a command terminal and navigate to the `MI_HOME/bin/` directory.
-2. If you are using the Cipher tool for the first time in your environment, you must enable the Cipher tool by executing the command, -Dconfigure with the Cipher tool script.
+2. If you are using the Cipher tool for the first time in your environment, you must enable the Cipher tool by executing the `-Dconfigure` command with the Cipher tool script.
 Execute the following command to initialize the cipher tool:

 	<table>